isomerpages/enterprisesg-wmo/_businesses/users-of-weighing-and-measuring-instruments-for-trade.md

 </p>
 <p>The CPSA+ is an application website where AVs can submit verification
-records, as well as where the public registry of pattern registered instruments, list of weighting and measuring instrument used for trade, list of designated AVs, etc. are hosted.</p>
+records, as well as where the public registry of pattern registered instruments, list of weighing and measuring instrument used for trade, list of designated AVs, etc. are hosted.</p>
 <p>Instrument owners can also login to CPSA+ to view information related
 to the weighing and measuring instruments they use for trade, e.g. the